 LDM Input Page - A Tutorial

 This is the "look and feel" of the model's input page.
-It is the one and only page where data is entered unless you choose to use the take off page to pencil in some field notes before going digital.
-Links are used to jump around the website to describe and illustrate how the model works.
+It is the one and only page where data is entered.
+Links are provided to jump around the website to describe and illustrate how the model works.

 Data entry is easy.
 A couple times through and you will have it.
 Again, the input page is the one and only page for data entry?
 More specifically, the input column is the one and only column that data is entered.
 Scroll down to this column - the white fields are the entry points.